Universal Credit support

 - If you are already getting Housing Benefit and this changes to Universal Credit, you may be entitled to an extra two weeks’ Housing Benefit

-- From 1 April 2019 to 31 March 2020, there are 53 weeks and five rent-free weeks.
-Universal Credit will only be paid for 48 weeks of the year
+- From 5 April 2021, there are 52 weeks, including four rent-free weeks.
+Universal Credit will only be paid for 48 weeks of the year.

 If you need help to pay your Council Tax, you will need to make a separate claim for Council Tax Support.
 This is because Universal Credit does not cover Council Tax.
 You can find out more about Council Tax Support on our Council Tax pages.